Social ownership: Criticism of private ownership

-Social ownership is contrasted with the concept of private ownership and is promoted as a solution to what its proponents see as being inherent issues to private ownership.
+Social ownership is contrasted with the concept of private ownership and is promoted as a solution to what its proponents see as inherent issues of private ownership.
 Market socialists and non-market socialists therefore have slightly different conceptions of social ownership.
 The former believe that private ownership and private appropriation of property income is the fundamental issue with capitalism, and thus believe that the process of capital accumulation and profit-maximizing enterprise can be retained, with their profits being used to benefit society in the form of a social dividend.
-By contrast, non-market socialists argue that the major problems with capitalism arise from its contradictory economic laws that make it unsustainable and historically limited.
+By contrast, non-market socialists argue that the major problems with capitalism arise from the contradictory economic laws that make it unsustainable and historically limited.
 Therefore, social ownership is seen as a component of the establishment of non-market coordination and alternative "socialist laws of motion" that overcome the systemic issues of capital accumulation.

 The socialist critique of private ownership is heavily influenced by the Marxian analysis of capitalist property forms as part of its broader critique of alienation and exploitation in capitalism.
 Although there is considerable disagreement among socialists about the validity of certain aspects of Marxian analysis, the majority of socialists are sympathetic to Marx's views on exploitation and alienation.
-Socialists critique the private appropriation of property income on the grounds that because such income does not correspond to a return on any productive activity and is generated by the working class, it represents exploitation.
-The property-owning (capitalist) class lives off passive property income produced by the working population by virtue of their claim to ownership in the form of stock, bonds or private equity.
+Socialists critique the private appropriation of property income on the grounds that, because such income does not correspond to a return on any productive activity and is generated by the working class, it represents exploitation.
+The property-owning (capitalist) class lives off passive property income produced by the working population through their claim to ownership in the form of stock, bonds, or private equity.
 This exploitative arrangement is perpetuated due to the structure of capitalist society.
-From this perspective, capitalism is regarded as class system akin to historical class systems like slavery and feudalism.
+From this perspective, capitalism is regarded as a class system akin to historical class systems like slavery and feudalism.

 Private ownership has also been criticized on ethical grounds by the economist James Yunker.
 Yunker argues that because passive property income requires no mental or physical exertion on the part of the recipient and because its appropriation by a small group of private owners is the source of the vast inequalities in contemporary capitalism, this establishes the ethical case for social ownership and socialist transformation.